 As the Stanford Economic for Policy Research puts it, “Quickly the idea spread, not only through academia, but also to the trading floors of Wall Street and the Federal Reserve's boardroom in Washington.
 Now, two decades later, the Taylor rule remains a focal point for discussions of monetary policy around the world.”

-Professor Taylor sat down with me at the Hoover Institution on as the Shadow Open Market Committee celebrated its 50-year anniversary, and the role he has played in promoting a rules-based approach to monetary policy to augment the discretion-based approach that prevailed for many years.
+Professor Taylor sat down with me at the Hoover Institution as the Shadow Open Market Committee celebrated its 50-year anniversary, and the role he has played in promoting a rules-based approach to monetary policy to augment the discretion-based approach that prevailed for many years.

 ”The idea of the Taylor Rule is to find a way that it could map the Fed's decisions, which was about the federal funds rate, into the actual decisions they make,” he says.
 “And it's based on a simple formula to look at deflation, look at the GDP gap, as simple as it could possibly be.
 And it has worked pretty well for a long time.”